-9 We then both felt guilty that we had maybe taken too narrow and relaxed a view in dealing with the SAI 10 11.13 11 report and we felt that, to put it bluntly, we should 12 have maybe created more of a stink.
+1 individual steps probably were not taken, they 2 certainly wouldn't have been taken lightly, and 3 wouldn't have been taken as a result of one individual 4 error that had been made.
+And rightly or wrongly, we 5 assumed that this was a follow-on to the systemic 11:13 6 failures that had been reported in the SAI Report to us 7 a number of years, three or four years previously.
+8 9 We then both felt guilty that we had maybe taken too 10 narrow and relaxed a view in dealing with the SAI 11:13 11 report and we felt that, to put it bluntly, we should 12 have maybe created more of a stink.
 That it might have 13 been better and there may have been more attention paid 14 if we had issued legal proceedings and highlighted it 15 and if we had followed it up by other meetings.
-And 11:14 16 Patient 10 \\\\\ especially felt guilty that we hadn't done 17 that.

-19 I then, with Patient 10 's consent, contacted, and I'm not 20 sure that this has been referred to before, Madam 11:14 21 Chair, I contacted Urology.
-No, I contacted the 22 hospital after that to express Patient 10 's concerns 23 about this because I just felt that, in view of the 24 seriousness of what had been reported in the Press, 25 that we really should have done something more, and 11:14 even at that later stage, that maybe we could get 26 27 involved in some way.

-After a period of three or four months they didn't know

-1 who, the Hospital didn't know who we should meet with 2 to deal with the concerns and then eventually asked 3 would we agree to meet with Mr. Haynes.
-And we 4 certainly agreed, because while each time we met with 5 Mr. Haynes, unfortunately he was giving Patient 10 bad 11:15 6 news, she had the greatest respect for him as a surgeon 7 and the greatest respect for him as an individual.
-He 8 had tremendous empathy, so we readily agreed that we 9 would meet with him.
+And 11:14 16 especially felt guilty that we hadn't done 17 that.
+18 19 I then, with patient 10 s consent, contacted, and I'm not 20 sure that this has been referred to before, Madam 11:14 21 Chair, I contacted Urology.
+No, I contacted the 22 hospital after that to express relation 's concerns 23 about this because I just felt that, in view of the 24 seriousness of what had been reported in the Press, 25 that we really should have done something more, and 11:14 26 even at that later stage, that maybe we could get 27 involved in some way.
+28 29 After a period of three or four months they didn't know who, the Hospital didn't know who we should meet with to deal with the concerns and then eventually asked would we agree to meet with Mr. Haynes.
+And we certainly agreed, because while each time we met with Mr. Haynes, unfortunately he was giving Patient 10 bad news, she had the greatest respect for him as a surgeon and the greatest respect for him as an individual.
+He had tremendous empathy, so we readily agreed that we would meet with him.

+back.

-11 On the morning Paten 10 just couldn't go, couldn't face 12 So I went over and Mr. Haynes had, well he knew it.
-13 what I was there about, and he had gone through again 14 the SAI report.
-He gave me assurances in relation to, 15 if I refer to them, the two non-urological matters that 11:16 16 the work of the Breast Surgeon was being reviewed and 17 he actually was on a Panel to look at that work, and 18 confirmed to me that, over a period of time, that it 19 appeared to be a one-off mistake and that her work was 20 above average, which I was delighted to hear because 11:16 21 Patient 10 got on particularly well with that surgeon and 22 I said she would be delighted to hear that and reported 23 back.
+28 29 On the morning just couldn't go, couldn't face So I went over and Mr. Haynes had, well he knew what I was there about, and he had gone through again the SAI report.
+He gave me assurances in relation to, if I refer to them, the two non-urological matters that 11:16 the work of the Breast Surgeon was being reviewed and he actually was on a Panel to look at that work, and confirmed to me that, over a period of time, that it appeared to be a one-off mistake and that her work was above average, which I was delighted to hear because Patient 10 got on particularly well with that surgeon and I said she would be delighted to hear that and reported